S-layer

 An S-layer (surface layer) is a part of the cell envelope found in almost all archaea, as well as in many types of bacteria.

 The S-layers of both archaea and bacteria consists of a monomolecular layer composed of only one (or, in a few cases, two) identical proteins or glycoproteins.
 This structure is built via self-assembly and encloses the whole cell surface.
 Thus, the S-layer protein can represent up to 15% of the whole protein content of a cell.
 S-layer proteins are poorly conserved or not conserved at all, and can differ markedly even between related species.
-Depending on species, the S-layers have a thickness between 5 and 25 nm and possess identical pores with 2–8 nm in diameter.
+Depending on species, the S-layers have a thickness between 5 and 25 nm and possess identical pores 2–8 nm in diameter.